vkhvostov/borsh/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the shell or its documentation.
+It is just an educational project.
+Feel free to open an issue or pull request, but I can not promise to address it.

 ## 📄 License